Stratification for Nonlinear Semidefinite Programming: The inertia stratification of

 \subsection{Variational properties across strata}

-Building on the results of the previous subsection, we now have a detailed picture of the variational behavior \emph{within} each stratum of the index stratification.
-The purpose of the present subsection is to investigate how these properties interact \emph{across} different strata.
-We will show that the newly introduced problem-level regularity conditions, as well as the solution-level regularity conditions, exhibit natural openness and closedness properties when restricted to strata, with the precise behavior governed by the adjacency relations among strata.
-Furthermore, we prove that the classical strong-form problem-level regularity conditions are equivalent to the local \emph{uniform validity} of their weak-form counterparts.
+Having characterized the variational behavior \emph{within} a fixed stratum, this subsection investigates how these properties propagate \emph{across} different strata.
+We demonstrate that the problem- and solution-level regularity conditions exhibit natural topological openness and closedness properties, governed strictly by the adjacency relations among strata.
+Furthermore, we establish that classical strong-form regularity conditions are mathematically equivalent to the local \emph{uniform validity} of their weak-form counterparts.

-As we are discussing perturbation properties, one should keep in mind that, unless explicitly stated otherwise, we will use the notation from Definitions~\ref{def:W-SRCQ-nonKKT}--\ref{def:S-SOSC-nonKKT}, which have been extended to non-KKT pairs.